 My writing on political geology was recently published in American Anthropologist.

 In October 2024, I hosted the Wenner-Gren funded workshop, "Political Geologies Past and Present: Ontology, Knowledge, and Affect", at the Stanford Archaeology Center, alongside my co-organizer Andrew P. Roddick.
 This workshop brought together archaeologists that study ancient and recent pasts to consider the salience of political geology thinking in archaeological practice.
 Participants unsettled how archaeologists grapple with geo-materiality, landscape, and human/non-human relations so that we can write more inclusive archaeological narratives.
-Our special issue proposal that will include the papers from this workshop has been accepted by the Cambridge Archaeological Journal for anticipated publication in 2025.
+A special issue that includes papers from this workshop is forthcoming in the Cambridge Archaeological Journal in 2026.